clundstrom/ansible-k8s-bootstrap/README.md

-# Ansible K8s cluster bootstrap on Raspberry Pi 4
+# Ansible K8s bootstraping for 2 node Raspberry Pi 3 & 4 cluster

 These plays are defined for a clean Ubuntu server 20.04 LTS vanilla installation.